ss1611/CS220-AU-portfolio-1/di-reflection.md

 Note: You can use the outline below as your template, amend it or change it completely.
-But make sure you use the right referencing style: https://www.chicagomanualofstyle.org/tools_citationguide.html.
+Just make sure you use the [Chicago sytle referencing](https://www1.essex.ac.uk/students/study-resources/tdc/documents/referencing-chicago.pdf).

 ## Reflection on digital identities